 Managing Depression Among Residents

-This is the percentage of residents who are demonstrating depressive symptoms.
+This is the percentage of patients who are exhibiting depressive symptoms.
+High rates of depression may be an indicator worse patient care.

 Appropriate Vaccine Usage